Caleb S.

 • In case the book does not have the page numbers, add other reference material like the paragraph or the title.

-When preparing footnotes, follow the below format:
+When preparing footnotes for ebooks, follow this format:

 Citing a Chapter in an Edited Book: